 Built right into Monopoli’s ancient seafront ramparts, hotel Don Ferrante is a labyrinthine hideaway: an elegant tangle of narrow staircases, pretty patios and vaulted limestone ceilings.
-With just 10 rooms, this whitewashed Puglian retreat charms guests into a slower pace of life.
+With just 10 rooms spread across three separate buildings, this whitewashed Puglian retreat charms guests into a slower pace of life.
 Linger on the terrace over fresh Mediterranean fare, slink into the dinky rooftop pool and soak up those dazzling Adriatic views.

 Get this when you book through us: